tomaszkubacki/kafka_connect_demo/README.md

 # Kafka Connect Demo

-**_NOTE:_** This is work in progress - see worklog below

 ## Prerequesties

 1) Install docker and docker compose
-(In case of Ubuntu install docker from snap it has docker compose in built in)
+(In case of Ubuntu install docker from snap it has docker compose built in)
 2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc

 ## Run all required docker containers